physta/beautiful-jekyll/input_file.md

 See a brief explanation of each parameter:
 - `TEMP`.
 Specify the temperature on which calculations will be carried.
 Write `ALL` if you want to run the calculation on all the temperatures.
-The temperatures must correspond to those calculated in <b>phono3py</b> with the `--ts` option.
+The temperatures must correspond to those calculated in <b>phono3py</b> with the `--ts` option (see [general](https://physta.github.io/user_guide/)).
 - `BOUNDARY`.
 Specify `Y` or `N` if you want or not include boundary scattering.
 - `TYPE`.
 If considering boundary effects, indicate the type of sample: `W` for wire, `F` for film and `R` for rod.
 - `L`.
 Represents the length of the sample.
 For a wire L=diameter, for a film L=thickness, and for a rod L=<math><msqrt><mi>A</mi></msqrt></math>, where A is the rod section.

 Some times is interesting to observe the effect of increase or decrease the effect of the impurity/mass deffect on the thermal conductivity.
-To avoid the need of repeating the calculation of the thermal conductivity, it has been included the option `I_SF` (Impurity Scaling Factor).
+To avoid the need of repeating the calculation of the thermal conductivity with new isotope concentration `--mv`, it has been included the option `I_SF` (Impurity Scaling Factor):

+- `I_SF` scales the the impurity/mass deffect scattering relaxation time by the factor specified.
+Use a float value.

+The next variables indicate the type of outputs:

+- `T_FILE`.
+Output file of thermal conductivity and NL-paramter as function of temperature.
+- `K_W`.
+Output file of frequency dependence thermal conductivity.
+Here are inculuded the contribution of each mode as well as the accumulation function.
+- `K_MFP`.
+Output file of mean free path dependence thermal conductivity.
+Here are inculuded the contribution of each mode as well as the accumulation function.
+- `TAU_W`.
+Output file of frequency dependence relaxation times.
+The mode velocity is also included to easier the MFP representation.
+- `TAU_T`.
+Output file of temperature dependence relaxation times.
+The mode velocity is also included to easier the MFP representation.